Download the following information: PDF

 Now that you have gone through the finer details of editing and proofreading, ask a friend, instructor, tutor or family member to read your essay and provide feedback.
 Edit your essay once more to reflect any changes.
 Then, go through this checklist one last time to make sure your essay is in the best possible condition.

 Your transcript does not have to be official, but the copy must contain your cumulative grade-point average, your name and the name of your college, university or vocational school.
+Screenshots are not acceptable.
 Transcripts may be emailed directly from your school to the Chickasaw Foundation at ChickasawFoundation@Chickasaw.net.

 - Your photo should depict you in a professional manner.
-Your face should be clearly visible (avoid ball caps, sunglasses, or heavily pixilated or dark images).
+Your face should be clearly visible (avoid ball caps, sunglasses, heavily pixilated or dark images and photo copies).
 If scanning a photo, please scan at 300dpi for best results.

 Chickasaw Foundation Scoring Insights